-With a colourful history spanning over 250 years and a range of unique things to see and do, the Foundling Museum is one of the most interesting places to visit in London.
-Make the most of your visit by hiring a guide, enjoying a coffee in our muralled café, or picking up a unique artist-designed souvenir in our Shop.
+With a colourful history spanning over 275 years and a range of unique things to see and do, the Foundling Museum is one of the most interesting places to visit in London.
+See below for information about walking and cycling to the Museum, plus new opening hours.

 40 Brunswick Square

 London WC1N 1AZ